 How did you first find out about Cambridge Intelligence?

-I was researching data visualization libraries for one of my projects and came across KeyLines.
-I spotted the Careers page advertising internships and thought it’d be cool to learn more and play with the toolkits!
+I was researching data visualization libraries for one of my projects and came across KeyLines, a graph visualization toolkit.
+I spotted the Cambridge Intelligence careers page advertising internships and thought it’d be cool to learn more and play with the toolkits!

 What convinced you to apply for an internship?

 The blog posts describing experiences of past interns sounded really positive.
-I also had a look on the team page and noticed that CI has a nice representation of women in technical positions, which is good to see and very encouraging.
+I also had a look on the Cambridge Intelligence team page and noticed that there is a nice representation of women in technical positions, which is good to see and very encouraging.

 How did this internship compare with previous experiences?